MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

     ![Screenshot of the final flow, and the Run, Run next action and Save buttons.](media\getting-started-freeorg\getting-started-freeorg-final.png)

-1. Now, you can run your flow directly through the **Run** button in the console.
+1. Now, you can run your flow directly using the **Run** button in the console.
 To stop the flow before its completion, select **Stop**.

     ![Screenshot of the Run and Stop buttons in the console.](media\getting-started-freeorg\getting-started-freeorg-run-flow-console.png)